Wanted Stanly County woman rescued by police after getting stuck behind bathroom cabinet while trying to hide - NewsBreak

 Normally, it’s quiet on Love Chapel Road in Stanfield, but not on Monday night.

-“The whole time, they’re screaming come out with your hands up, we got it surrounded,” said Chris Webster.
+“The whole time, they’re screaming come out with your hands up, we got it surrounded,” said Chris Webster.‘Slapahoe’: Frontier Airlines passenger reportedly made threats causing plane to land in NC

 Chris said he was staying with friends on Monday night when Stanfield Police surrounded the home next door around 11:50 p.m.